Oasis (Star Trek: Enterprise): Production

 Annie Wersching who played Liana, had previously acted only in theatre, and this was her first onscreen work.
-She later appeared in Star Trek: Picard season 2, as the Borg Queen.
+In 2022 she appeared in Star Trek: Picard season 2, in a recurring role as the Borg Queen.
+Producer Akiva Goldsman even considered the possibility of connecting the two roles and having her be the same character, becoming queen after assimilation but ultimately the idea was dropped.

 René Auberjonois, who guest stars as Ezral, is known for playing Odo in Star Trek: Deep Space Nine.
 He said that the story reminded him of an episode he had done before, saying it not as a criticism, but as an example that in such a long-running series "there will be recurring themes".
 The Star Trek: Deep Space Nine episode "Shadowplay" also features villagers going missing and a similar conclusion.
 Auberjonois also thought the story had elements of Prospero and Miranda in The Tempest.
-He was very positive about Scott Bakula, and said "He's one of the warmest, most welcoming [actors].
+He was very positive about Scott Bakula, and said: "He's one of the warmest, most welcoming [actors].
 He has really influenced the whole feeling the show".

 Guest star Tom Bergeron is better known for hosting the gameshow Hollywood Squares.
 The episode was his first acting role.
 Bergeron returned in the season 4 episode "Demons" as the Coridan Ambassador.

 Oasis was noted as an example of hologram technology in a Star Trek story.

 Reception

 "Oasis" first aired on UPN on April 3, 2002.
 According to Nielsen Media Research, it received a 3.3/5 rating share among adults.
 The episode had an average of 5.6 million viewers.

 Aint It Cool News rated it 3 out of 5, said it bore some similarities to "The Cage", and was critical of the ending.
 Michelle Erica Green of TrekNation noted its similarity with the episode "Shadowplay" and criticized the writers for using such a recognisable premise, but also suggested it might have been an attempt by the writers to reinterpret the father-daughter story of Prospero and Miranda from The Tempest by William Shakespeare.
 She called it "creepier than a ghost story".
 She had positive notes about the supporting cast, but called it "a dismal outing" for Archer.
 About.com's Julia Houston was distracted by the casting of Auberjonois, positive about the acting, but critical of the lack of originality, and said it was "A lot of really good work pretty much wasted on a recycled story."
 Television Without Pity gave the episode a grade C+.

-Keith DeCandido of Tor.com gave it 6 out of 10 in his 2022 rewatch.
+Keith DeCandido of Tor.com gave it 6 out of 10 in his 2022 rewatch, and says that despite being derivative it is quite an enjoyable episode, praising "a strong, heartfelt, tragic performance by Auberjonois".

 Home media

-This episode was released as part of Enterprise season one, which was released in high definition on Blu-ray disc on March 26, 2013; the release has 1080p video and a DTS-HD Master Audio sound track.
+This episode was released as part of Enterprise Season One, which was released in high definition on Blu-ray disc on March 26, 2013; the release has 1080p video and a DTS-HD Master Audio sound track.